bioFAM/MOFA/README.md

 ## Contact
 The package is maintained by Britta Velten (britta.velten@embl.de) and Ricard Argelaguet (ricard@ebi.ac.uk).
-Please, contact us for problems, comments or suggestions.
+We created a Slack group to provide personalised help on running and analysing MOFA, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLTkyZmE5YzNiMDc4OTkxYWExYWNlZTRhMWI2OWNkNzhmYmNlZjJiMjA4MjNiYjI2YTc4NjExNzU2ZTZiYzQyNjY).
+Please, reach us for problems, comments or suggestions.